Kristina01111000/Drws_site/README.md

 	- Fix edits in first paragraph
 - Add a paragraph or 2 explaining how to use the tabulator, add it to the page and to the actual tabulator
 - make sure the cellphone version is able to be accessed
-- Make the personhood score a freebie
-- Put quotes are personhood score on the title https://growingholistically.com/discover-your-4-element-personhood-score/

-- look at podcasts list, get set up for when i get the book
-- look at new constant contact email for future